JackXueIndiana/unit-test-r-model-in-databricks-with-testthat/README.md

 The all the test_xxx.r files in folder /dbfs/mnt/r_model will be run in alphabeta-roder.
 The results are written in file r_reg_dir.xml

 If you load this file into Azure DevOps test step, you show see the rings for successful tests and failed one.
-Plus, you can drill down in Output_Shape/detail to see the exact test case which failed.
+Plus, you can drill down in Output_Shape/detail to see the exact test case which failed (see devops_test_results.png).

 ## Define a Databricks Cluster Job for the test suite
 In your Azure Databricks workspace/Jobs you can define a job by point to the script test_reg_suite.r also using the existed cluster (mycluster) which will use existed mountpoint /dbfs/mnt.
 After the job is defined, you will see the unique id of the job, called job-id.